debhere/Predict-Crypto-Price/README.md

 ### Upcoming Changes

 1. Support for multiple crypto assets.
+2. Tune the model.
-2. Schedule the data collection.
+3. Schedule the data collection.
-3. Verify the prediction w.r.t current price.
+4. Verify the prediction w.r.t current price.
-4. Integrate MlOps for efficient model registry.
+5. Integrate MlOps for efficient model registry.
-3. If possible migrate the database from local to cloud.
+6. If possible migrate the database from local to cloud.

 ## Support